WellthCare

-Healthcare benefits are one of the most critical components of an employee's total compensation package, but their structure, funding, and delivery vary dramatically across the globe.
+Healthcare benefits are a critical part of an employee's total compensation package.
+But their structure, funding, and delivery vary dramatically across the globe.
 These differences are rooted in each country's history, political philosophy, economic model, and cultural values regarding health, risk, and social solidarity.
-For multinational employers and HR leaders, understanding this landscape is essential for designing competitive, compliant, and culturally resonant benefits packages that attract and retain talent in a global marketplace.
+For multinational employers and HR leaders, understanding this landscape is essential for designing competitive, compliant, and culturally resonant benefits packages that attract and keep top talent worldwide.

 At the highest level, national healthcare systems generally fall into three models, which directly shape the role of employer-sponsored benefits:

-- Bismarck Model (Social Insurance): Prevalent in Germany, France, Japan, and Switzerland.
-Funding comes from mandatory, non-profit sickness funds financed by joint employer and employee payroll contributions.
+• Bismarck Model (Social Insurance): Prevalent in Germany, France, Japan, and Switzerland.
+Funded by mandatory, non-profit sickness funds from employer and employee payroll contributions.
 Coverage is universal but not directly state-run.
-Employer benefits may "top up" statutory coverage, cover co-pays, or offer enhanced services, but the core safety net is strong.
+Employer benefits may top up statutory coverage, cover co-pays, or offer enhanced services, but the core safety net is strong.

-- Out-of-Pocket / Private Insurance Model: The United States is the stark outlier among developed nations.
+• Out-of-Pocket / Private Insurance Model: The United States is the stark outlier among developed nations.
 With no universal public system for working-age adults, employer-sponsored group health insurance is the primary and essential source of coverage for most citizens.
-This places a massive administrative, financial, and strategic burden on US employers that is unparalleled elsewhere.
+This puts a huge burden on US employers, unlike any other country.
+WellthCare directly addresses this burden by working alongside an employer's existing health plan to reward preventive care with $0-co-pay visits, spendable store dollars, and automatic retirement contributions—all without increasing the employer's out-of-pocket costs.

 Key Dimensions of Difference in Employer-Sponsored Plans